Trusted WordPress tutorials, when you need them most.

 There are many FTP services you can use for viewing WordPress files.
 For this tutorial, we will use FileZilla.

-If you haven’t used or set up a FTP client before, then please see our guide on how to use FTP to upload files to WordPress.
+If you haven’t used or set up an FTP client before, please see our guide on how to use FTP to upload files to WordPress.

-Once you’re connected to your site, simply head to the public_html folder in the panel on the right.
+Once you’re connected to your site, head to the root folder of your website (usually called public_html) in the panel on the right.

 Access public_html folder

-From here, you can find the .maintenance file location.
+From here, you can find the .maintenance file.
 Simply right-click the file and select the ‘Delete’ option.

 Delete maintenance file from root folder